 - Always have a backup plan- It’s important to have a plan B in case things turn south.
 Carry some extra cash in case you need to take a taxi back to your hotel.
 Upload copies of all of your important documents to the cloud in case your passport gets stolen.
 Make sure you always have the address of your hotel on your person in case you get lost.
 Try your best to be prepared for every situation.

 - Pack light- Schlepping around a massive 90 liter backpack full of 50 lbs of gear grows old quickly.
-Try to pack everything you need into a carry-on sized bag.
+Try to pack everything you need into a carry-on-sized bag.
 40-50 liters is ideal.
 Try to keep the total weight under 10 kg or 22 lbs if possible.
 If there is any question about whether or not you’ll need something, just leave it at home.
+Be sure to weigh your luggage before you leave to make sure it meets the airline weight limits.
 A light and compact bag allows you to avoid luggage fees.
 You can also easily walk with it across the city.
 You don’t need transportation everywhere you go.

 - Slow down- Many first-time solo travelers try to cram too many destinations and activities into their itinerary.
 I made this same mistake.
 Instead of trying to do everything, pick out a few things to do in each city.
 Instead of visiting 10 cities in a month, visit 3 or 4.
 Give yourself time to relax and explore.
 You’re on vacation after all.